-- 24. SPE.
+22.24.
+SPE.
 DEC is authorized to form one or more SPEs to be structured as discussed in this Financing Order.
 DEC is authorized to execute one or more LLC Agreements, consistent with the form included as Heath Exhibit 2e to witness Heath's testimony and the terms and conditions of this Financing Order.
 The SPE shall be funded with an amount of capital that is sufficient for the SPE to carry out its intended functions as contemplated in the Joint Petition and this Financing Order.
 The Commission approves an initial capital contribution of 0.5 percent of the initial aggregate principal amount of a series of Storm Recovery Bonds.
 The capital contributions by DEC to the SPE shall be funded by DEC and not from the proceeds of the sale of Storm Recovery Bonds.
-DEC will be permitted to earn a rate of return on its invested capital in its SPE equal to the rate of interest payable on the longest maturing tranche of Storm Recovery Bonds and this return on invested capital should be a component of the Periodic Payment Requirement. - 25.
+DEC will be permitted to earn a rate of return on its invested capital in its SPE equal to the rate of interest payable on the longest maturing tranche of Storm Recovery Bonds and this return on invested capital should be a component of the Periodic Payment Requirement.

+23.25.
 Servicing and Administration Fees.
-The servicing and administration fees collected by DEC or any affiliate of DEC, acting as either the servicer or the administrator under the Servicing Agreement or Administration Agreement, respectively, will be recorded in a regulatory liability account, established separate and apart from any regulatory liability account established for

-Other On-going Financing Costs.
-The expenses incurred by DEC, or such affiliate to perform obligations under the Servicing Agreement or Administration Agreement will likewise be recorded in a regulatory asset account established separate and apart from any other regulatory asset account established for Other On-going Financing Costs.
-Any such regulatory asset or liability account established pursuant to this ordering paragraph shall accrue carrying costs at DEC's net-of-tax WACC, and be considered for recovery from or returned to customers in DEC's next general rate case.
+The servicing and administration fees collected by DEC or any affiliate of DEC, acting as either the servicer or the administrator under the Servicing Agreement or Administration Agreement, respectively, will be includedrecorded in DEC's cost of service such that DEC will credit back all periodic servicing fees in excess of DEC's or an affiliate of DEC's incremental costs of performing servicing as administration functions.a regulatory liability account, established separate and apart from any regulatory liability account established for Other On-going Financing Costs.
+The expenses incurred by DEC, or such affiliate to perform obligations under the Servicing Agreement or Administration Agreement not otherwise recovered through the Storm Recovery Charges will likewise be includedrecorded in a regulatory asset account established separate and apart from any other regulatory asset account established for Other On-going Costs.
+Any such regulatory asset or liability account established pursuant to this ordering paragraph shall accrue carrying costs at DEC's net-of-tax WACC, and be considered for recovery from or returned to customers in DEC's cost of servicenext general rate case.